-Implants vs. dentures is a debate that your Brooklyn cosmetic dentist can help you settle.
+Implants vs. dentures is a debate that your dental specialist can help you settle.
 You have options when it comes to tooth replacement options.
 A lot depends on your overall health, your dental health and your budget.
 You may even decide on a combination.
 Talk to your family dentist to get the real skinny on implants vs. dentures.

 Loss of teeth due to aging, disease or accident can cause significant changes to your lifestyle.
 Eating, speaking and smiling all become concerns.
 With your Brooklyn cosmetic dentist’s help, you can explore your options for replacing missing teeth to make you happier in your day-to-day activities.

-Understand your choices — and the pros and cons of each — in regards to implants vs. dentures, and you and the best dentist in Brooklyn can make the right choice for you.
+Understand your choices — and the pros and cons of each — in regards to implants vs. dentures, and you and the top-rated dental specialists can make the right choice for you.
 As with many dental procedure, choosing the best treatment has many variables, such as your dental and medical health, your expectations and financial considerations.

 Dentures Pros and Cons

 While dentures have been an option for many years, the quality of the materials and the methods have improved tremendously.
 The benefits of dentures when considering implants vs. dentures include:

 - Initially, dentures are more cost-effective than implants.